 The first finding was many small local fields in the visual cortex, which independently work to get the information and recognize the whole image as the aggregate of small fields.
 The second finding was that visual neurons have a specific line orientation.
 Some react to one particular line orientation, and others do so to another line orientation.
 In addition, visual neurons have different functions, and they work together to recognize complex patterns.

-Those discoveries together lead to the neocognitron which is a hierarchical, multilayered artificial neural network in the 1980s.
+Those discoveries together led to the neocognitron, a hierarchical, multilayered artificial neural network in the 1980s.
 It was used for handwritten character recognition.
 The model needed a time of further time for development.
 In 1998, LeNet-5 architecture, a much more polished model of convolutional neural networks, was introduced.
-Specifically, the use of convolutional layers, as well as feature maps from vertical and horizontal filters in LeNet-5 architecture, was influenced clearly by the findings of visual neuron mechanism.
+Specifically, the use of convolutional layers, as well as feature maps from vertical and horizontal filters in LeNet-5 architecture, was influenced clearly by the findings of the visual neuron mechanism.

 The current CNN has its origin in LeNet-5.
 It is not exaggerated to argue that the image recognition AI has developed initially from the analysis inspired by a human cognitive process starting from the visual cortex as sensing devices.

-In the case of the original Alpha GO which uses CNN, its development was built upon the discoveries from human logical process to a lesser extent.
+In the case of the original Alpha GO, which uses CNN, its development was built upon the discoveries from human logical processes to a lesser extent.
 It used two independent networks to build the pipeline.
 The first network is the policy network which selects the next positions intelligently.
 The second network is the value network, evaluating the whole positions precisely.
-The dual process architecture of the original Alpha GO has a similar logical architecture that human players use to play GO.
+The dual-process architecture of the original Alpha GO has a similar logical architecture that human players use to play GO.

 Source: DeepMind Technologies Limited